kittykatattack/ga/README.md

   with your own at compile or run time.
 - Yes, Ga is mobile friendly!
 - Yes, the core `ga.js` engine is less than 6.5k minified and zipped!
+  That makes Ga the world's smallest, most light-weight full featured game engine.
   It's all you need to start making any any 2D action, puzzle or strategy game.

 And the coolest part?
-If you were alone on a desert island with only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of `ga.js` you could recreate the entire history of 2D video games, from SpaceWar! to Flappy Bird.
+If you were alone on a desert island with only a solar powered laptop, an unlimited supply of coconuts, and a copy of `ga.js` you could recreate the entire history of 2D video games, from SpaceWar! to Flappy Bird.
+And all of it would fit on a 3.5 inch floppy disk.

 ### The plugins